yakout/yakout.github.io/_posts/2026-01-16-shameless-ai.md

 Treat AI like that brilliant colleague who knows every shortcut and obscure API.
 Don't just accept the output blindly; reverse-engineer the "hacks" it uses.
 My role as a senior engineer has fundamentally shifted from writing syntax to managing agent psychology, project state, and learning from these "hacks."
 And remember that AI is a fantastic partner, but a terrible boss:

 * **Context Engineering:** Stop stuffing your entire GitHub repo into the context window.
 That’s how you end up in "MCP hell."
 Instead, turn your `DESIGN.md` into [RFC 2119-like](https://www.ietf.org/rfc/rfc2119.txt) requirements in a `REQUIREMENTS.md` file.
 Review them rigorously.
 As Addy Osmani points out, [a good spec](https://addyosmani.com/blog/good-spec/) is the difference between a working product and a hallucinated mess.
+* **Prompt Engineering:** Prompts are the core of Agentic AI workflows.
+Learning how to master prompting is like learning how to ask the "right questions".
+They are very powerful that they can replace some software dependecies that are bloated with unused code.
+And they can also replace reviewing thousands of AI generated code by only reviewing the prompt.
 * **The Context War:** You have to balance **Stale Data vs. Token Count**.
 Managing project `.md` files is the new way of managing memory.
 If your documentation is stale, your agent is hallucinating.
 If it's too long, you're burning tokens for nothing.
 * **Prevent Agent Laziness (Shortcuts):** I’ve started explicitly instructing my agents to "unblock themselves."
 If a dependency is missing, install it.
 If a test fails, fix it and move on.
 Don't stop and ask me for permission for every trivial task.
 * **Reset, Don't Loop:** When an agent gets stuck in a loop or starts "brain farting," stop.
 Don't keep trying to fix the same context. **Reset.** Start fresh.
 Agents need a "break" to clear their state, exactly like humans do.
-Simplicity is key—avoid over-customization that leads to brittle workflows.
+Simplicity is key.
+Avoid over-customization that leads to brittle workflows.

 ### Final thoughts

-While AI is a "shameless" collaborator that can get you half way there, the remaining work—the architectural soul and the edge-case correctness—is where human expertise is more critical than ever.
+While AI is a "shameless" collaborator that can get you half way there, the remaining work (the architectural soul and the edge-case correctness) is where human expertise is more critical than ever.
 AI might be a "super search engine" that removes friction, but it lacks the "wisdom" to understand intent or the catastrophic cost of a hallucinated CLI command in a production environment.

 **Note:** The "good hype" I am referring to here is the integration of Agentic AI into our daily workflows.
 In my personal opinion, there are other distracting side hypes that have emerged as a result of this that you should make sure to filter out.
-Whatever your job field is, use AI in your work—don't let AI use you.
+Whatever your job field is, use AI in your work, don't let AI use you.

 Till the next hype ..